A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 They name everything on coastal rivers.
 Every riffle, run, pool, rapid, island, gravel bar, or bend seems to have a name on the Rogue River.
 Rivers with great history get lots of names.
 One of these names was Carpenter’s Island.

 Carpenter’s Island, strangely enough, sat at about 1 whole mile away from where we were staying.
 With my limited time to fish for the day, this may not have been the best option; but it was the most convenient.
 Over the course of the day I spent a handful of hours at Carpenter’s Island.
 At this point, I was done carrying around more than one rod.
 “I don’t need multiple set-ups to not catch fish with”, was the reason for this.
-I settled on just using the Dually Switch 5 weight.
-I figured if I caught anything, it would probably be a half pounder steelhead, people keep telling me there were a lot in the Rogue…somewhere.
+I settled on just using the Redington Dually 5 weight switch.
+I figured if I caught anything, it would probably be a half pounder steelhead, people keep telling me there was a lot in the Rogue…somewhere.
 A switch 5 weight is about perfect.
 Plus the Dually is an easy rod to cast all day and is very versatile.

 Again lots of casts were made with little love…except for the excitable pikeminnows who want to kill the Green Butt Skunk.
 About midday, I was privy to a cool group of gear fishin’ dudes in a drift boat who floated right over my line and indicator (yeah I know…indicators…).
 “Bleh, time to head home”, I admitted to myself.